Aikeh2021/my-portfolio/README.md

 ## Forgetting To Push

 As mentioned previously, my lackluster strategy for tackling this assignment really threw off my productivity.
 I actually ended up restarting my assignment halfway through completing it.
 As a result, I completed large jumps of work with few pushes in between.
 I restarted my assignment because I realized the navbar I created was done incorrectly and the way I began the repository made it very hard to find after I quit the Visual Studio Code application.
-I intentionally listed the steps of how to create a repository in the installation section so that if I ever forget, I can revisit this Readme.md file to give myself a refresher.
+I intentionally listed the steps of how to create a repository in the installation section so that if I ever forget, I can revisit this Readme file to give myself a refresher.

 ## Credits